League for Socialist Action (Canada): Socialist Education League

-In 1955, following the expulsion of 15 supporters from the CCF, the Toronto group reconstituted itself as the Socialist Education League (SEL), pledging itself to support the election of the CCF and with the goal of supporting the growth of the CCF's left wing.
-To this end, they resumed publication of a regular periodical, Workers Vanguard.
-Meanwhile, the Vancouver branch, which had developed some disagreements with its Toronto co-thinkers, became the Socialist Information Centre (SIC).
+In 1955, after the expulsion of 15 supporters from the CCF, the Toronto group reconstituted itself as the Socialist Education League (SEL).
+The SEL pledged support for the election of the CCF and said it sought to support the growth of the CCF's left wing.
+The group also resumed regular publication with Workers Vanguard.
+Meanwhile, the Vancouver branch, which had developed disagreements with the Toronto group, became the Socialist Information Centre (SIC).

 League for Socialist Action

-In 1961, the SEL and SIC merged and became the League for Socialist Action (LSA), with branches in Toronto and Vancouver, with the intention of being the Marxist tendency within the newly formed New Democratic Party (itself a merger of the CCF and Canadian Labour Congress).
-The Young Socialists was set up as an "autonomous" youth wing at the same time and was active in the New Democratic Youth of Canada, though their members were expelled if discovered by the NDP which considered LSA or YS membership incompatible with membership in the NDP.
+In 1961, the SEL and the SIC merged to form the League for Socialist Action, with branches in Toronto and Vancouver.
+The LSA aimed to act as a Marxist tendency inside the newly formed New Democratic Party, which itself had been created from the CCF and the Canadian Labour Congress.

+The Young Socialists was established as an autonomous youth wing at the same time.
+It was active in the New Democratic Youth of Canada, although LSA and Young Socialists members were expelled if discovered by the NDP, which considered membership in the LSA or Young Socialists incompatible with NDP membership.

-Outside Toronto near Orono, Ontario, the LSA had a camp property called Camp Poundmaker named after the famous Plains Cree leader.
-The camp song was a comic parody and it went like this: Camp Poundmaker's the place for me/Far away from the bourgeoise/Steady and true/I'll be to you/Loyal to the LSA-LSO/Raise on guard the red flag/Cheer it with all your might/Hurray for Camp Poundmaker/Hurray for Camp Poundmaker, maker, Camp Poundmaker!
+Outside Toronto, near Orono, Ontario, the LSA owned or used a camp property called Camp Poundmaker, named after the Plains Cree leader.
+Earlier accounts of the organization record a comic camp song with the lyrics: "Camp Poundmaker's the place for me / Far away from the bourgeoise / Steady and true / I'll be to you / Loyal to the LSA-LSO / Raise on guard the red flag / Cheer it with all your might / Hurray for Camp Poundmaker / Hurray for Camp Poundmaker, maker, Camp Poundmaker!"

-The LSA marked the resumption of open Trotskyist activities in Canada after almost a decade of underground work.
-In 1964, a branch was established in Montreal under the name Ligue Socialiste Ouvrière with the YS setting up as well, using the name Ligue des Jeunes Socialistes.
+The LSA marked the resumption of open Trotskyist activity in Canada after almost a decade of underground or semi-public work.
+In 1964, a branch was established in Montreal under the name Ligue Socialiste Ouvrière.
+The youth wing also operated in Quebec as the Ligue des Jeunes Socialistes.

-Members of the LSA were involved in the Waffle movement of the NDP, from 1969 until the expulsion of the Waffle from the NDP in 1972.
-The LSA decided to remain in the NDP.
+Members of the LSA were involved in the Waffle, the left-wing movement in the NDP, from 1969 until the Waffle's expulsion from the party in 1972.
+The LSA decided to remain in the NDP after the Waffle left.

-In 1972, Dowson stepped down as Executive Secretary of the LSA and was given the position of chairman while John Riddell became Executive Secretary.
+In 1972, Dowson stepped down as executive secretary of the LSA and became chair.
+John Riddell became executive secretary.